sethmlarson/sethmlarson.dev/app/markdown/2025-04-03/switch-2-drm-expensive-and-gamecube.md

 This is another part of the price of the Switch 2 to consider when purchasing.

-## Single-Pak/Download Play is back with GameShare
+## "Single-Pak" / "Download Play" is back with GameShare

 What's old is new again: the Switch 2 supports playing a single copy of a game across multiple consoles with